fhng/ESP32-ULP-1-Wire/README.md

 # ESP32 ULP 1-Wire example
 Using GIPO 32 (RTC_GOIO 9) for 1-wire.
-A pull-up 1.5kohm on 3.3v between GPIO 32 and a magnetic Temperature sensor DS18B20 waterproof 1m Cable at the end.
+A pull-up 1.5kohm between 3.3v and GPIO 32 and a magnetic Temperature sensor DS18B20 waterproof 1m Cable at the end of GPIO.

 DS18B20: data line to GPIO 32, Ground to Ground, Power to Power.

 Testing, playing with ESP32 ULP for learning purpose.
-Below are the resources I used to code this. app_main() init ULP and set it on a timer and it goes to sleep.
-ULP gets temperature from ds18b20, wakes up app_main() then halt. appp_main() prints the output and go to sleep.
+Below are the resources I used to code this. app_main() init ULP and sets it on a timer and it goes to sleep.
+ULP gets temperature from ds18b20, wakes up app_main() then halt. app_main() prints the output and go to sleep.
 Timer wakes ULP and the cycle repeats again.

-In general ULP do this:
+In general, codes in ULP do this:

 Send command 0xCC // Send skip ROM command; ignore device IDs

 Send command 0x44 // start conversion command - produce 2 bytes and this process is slow, 750 milliseconds.

 reset pulse

+wait 750 milliseconds

 Send command 0xCC // Send skip ROM command